Nordstrom Rack Sale: The Best Deals on Fall Fashion 2022

+Fall is just around the corner, so it's time to put away your summer clothes and head to Nordstrom Rack's Clearance section to shop for the best cozy sweaters, leggings, and combat boots.
 If you've been keeping your eye on fall styles, waiting for the first chance to grab them on sale — now is your time.
-Nordstrom Rack's Clearance section has deals already up to 95% off and these sales are unbeatable.
+Nordstrom Rack's Clearance section has deals up to 95% off, and these sales are unbeatable.

 Nordstrom Rack is chock full of everything you'll need for fall.
 Add new trendy styles to your wardrobe like comfortable Chelsea boots, chic totes, cropped jeans and so much more.
 If you've been searching for an outfit for the office or back to school, check out deals on stylish shoes, sweater dresses, cool jackets — everything you need to step into fall in style.